demisto/content/Packs/FeedAutofocus/Integrations/FeedAutofocus/README.md

 Use the AutoFocus Feeds integration to fetch indicators from AutoFocus.
-For more information see the [AutoFocus documentation](https://docs.paloaltonetworks.com/autofocus/autofocus-admin/autofocus-feeds.html).
+For more information click [here](https://docs.paloaltonetworks.com/autofocus/autofocus-admin/autofocus-feeds.html).

 ## Configure AutoFocus Feed on Demisto